Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Yeah, but he didn't recover from dying one day.

-buried with it then he realized that he had to get his body inside a happy meal
+Then he realized that he had to get his body inside a happy meal box.

 He was trying to get in there.